neazimi777/CRUD/readme.md

 # CRUD Code Test

+Because I didn't fork at the beginning, I couldn't copy my commits to this new repository.
+However, I have added you as a collaborator, so now you can see the repository 'CRUD-test' in the neazimi777 account with all the changes.

 Please read each note very carefully!
 Feel free to add/change project structure to a clean architecture to your view. and if you are not able to work on FrontEnd project, you can add a Swagger UI